playgameservices/play-games-plugin-for-unity/README.md

 This section lists people who have contributed to this project by writing code, improving documentation or fixing bugs.

 * [Dgizusse](https://github.com/Dgizusse) for figuring out that setting JAVA_HOME is necessary on Windows.
+* [antonlicht](https://github.com/antonlicht) for fixing a bug with the parameter type of showErrorDialog on the support library.